Studying ICT at Tollbar helps our students develop the skills and knowledge required to help them compete in the modern, digital world.

-There are currently seven dedicated ICT classrooms equipped for multi-media design and general ICT work.
+Currently there are seven dedicated ICT classrooms equipped for multi-media design and general ICT work.
 All the classrooms have projectors.
-Resources are always being reviewed and updated; recently a fully digital recording studio has been purchased along with various music and sound production equipment including a studio quality condenser mike and several Digital Audio Workstations.
+Resources are always being reviewed and updated; recently a fully digital recording studio has been purchased along with various music and sound production equipment including a studio quality condenser microphone and several Digital Audio Workstations.
 We also have several digital and analogue cameras for video and still pictures and also have graphics tablets for multimedia and technical drawing packages.

-Our main resource is our vast array of software.
-For instance, we have access to the latest version of Adobe's Creative Studio 4 (CS4) including:
+Our main resource is our array of software.
+For instance, we have access to the latest version of Adobe’s Creative Studio (CS6) including:

 Photoshop: A digital media editing application for editing images.

 Flash: An animation application that can be used for creating various multimedia applications such as videos, animations, games, and software which is the industry-leading authoring environment for creating engaging interactive experiences.

 Dreamweaver: Used to design, develop, and maintain standards-based websites and applications.